snehadiwan04/cds-exp-18/README.md

 # EXPERIMENT - 18

 ## Aim:
-To implement stack implementation using array
+To implement stack implementation using an array

 ## Apparatus:
 Vs Code

 ## Theory:
-- Stack is a linear data structure which follows LIFO principle.
+- Stack is a linear data structure that follows LIFO principle.
 In this article, we will learn how to implement Stack using Arrays.<btr>
-- In Array-based approach, all stack-related operations are executed using arrays.
+- In the Array-based approach, all stack-related operations are executed using arrays.
 Let’s see how we can implement each operation on the stack utilizing the Array Data Structure.<br>
 - *Push* The operation of adding an element to the top of the stack.
 Example: If you push 5 onto an empty stack, the stack now contains [5].<br>
 - *Pop* The operation of removing the top element from the stack.
 Example: If you pop from a stack containing [5, 10], it removes 10 and leaves [5].<br>
 - *Peek (or Top)* A function that returns the top element of the stack without removing it.
 This operation is not included in the initial implementation but is commonly used.<br>